 realm and the bundled Docker Compose

-If you want to use a different realm, or already have an existing one,
+If you want to use a different realm, or if you already have an existing one,

 update the TENZIR_PLATFORM_OIDC_ISSUER_URL